+The first meiotic division consists of 4 phases.
 The first prophase is the longest stage of the meiotic division.
 It includes the following sub stages:

-1. Proleptotene or Proleptonema
+1. Proleptotene or Proleptonema.
 The proleptotene stage closely resembles the early mitotic prophase.
 At this stage the chromosomes are extremely thin, long, uncoiled, longitudinally single and slender thread-like structures.

-2. Leptotene or Leptonema

-At the leptotene stage the chromosomes become more uncoiled, long and threadlike.
+2. Leptotene or Leptonema.
+At the leptotene stage the chromosomes become more uncoiled, long and thread-like.
 The chromosomes at this stage take up a specific orientation inside the nucleus; the ends of the chromosomes converge toward one side of the nucleus, that side where the centrosome lies (the bouquet stage).
 The centriole duplicates and each daughter centriole migrates towards the opposite poles of the cell.
 On reaching the poles, each centriole duplicates and, thus, each pole of cell possesses two centrioles of a single diplosome.

-3. Zygotene or Zygonema
+3. Zygotene or Zygonema.
 At the zygotene stage, the pairing of homologous chromosomes takes place.
 The homologous chromosomes which come from the mother (by ova) and father (by sperm) are attracted towards each other and their pairing takes place.
 The pairing of the homologous chromosomes is known as synapsis.
 The synapsis begins at one or more points along the length of the homologous chromosomes.
 The pairing of the homologous chromosomes is very exact and specific.

-4. Pachytene or Pachynema
+4. Pachytene or Pachynema.
 At the pachynema stage the pairs of chromosomes become twisted spirally around each other and cannot be distinguished separately.
 In the middle of the pachynema stage each homologous chromosome splits lengthwise to form two chromatids.
-The two chromatids of each chromosome containing half of the DNA present in the chromosome at the beginning, become partially independent, although they still are linked together by their common centromere.
 The pachynema chromosome, thus, consists of four chromatids closely joined together in one complex unit called a bivalent, because it actually contains a pair of chromosomes.

 During pachynema stage an important genetic phenomenon called "crossing-over" takes place.
 The crossing-over involves reshuffling, redistribution and mutual exchange of hereditary material of two parents between two homologous chromosomes.
 After the division of chromatids, the exchange of chromatid segments takes place between the non-sister chromatids of the homologous chromosomes.
 This process of exchange of chromatin material between one non-sister chromatids of each homologous chromosome is known as the crossing over which is accompanied by the chiasma formation.
-The nucleolus remains prominent up to this stage and it is found to be associated with the nucleolar organizer region of the chromosome.
+Diplotene or Diplonema.
+At diplonema stage, the homologous chromosomes repel each other because the force of attraction between the two homologous chromosomes decreases.
+The two homologous chromosomes thus separate from each other, however not completely because both remain united at the point of exchange or chiasmata.